Health & Wellness

 Here’s how to treat this infection.

 Did you know that changes in the weather can cause health issues for dogs?
-For example, valley fever cases spike during rainstorms or dust storms in some geographical regions, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+For example, valley fever cases spike during rainstorms or dust storms in some geographical regions, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Here’s everything pet parents need to know about valley fever in dogs and ways to treat this infection.

 What is valley fever in a dog?